vitolothomas1986/https-codeberg.org-hb9hnt-tSotaLog/CHANELOG.md

 # Done in dev, next version

+* Remove data migration code for callsign data.
+By now everyone who even use that acient version of the app which still used the storage service for station names should have updated to a version that did the migration.
+So we remove this.
+  POSSIBLY BREAKING!!
+Only update to 0.6.0 from 0.5.x.

 * Issue #25: Prepopulate the name of the archive to allow faster archiving of single summit activations.